R-Gaurav/r-gaurav.github.io/_posts/2020-05-08-From-Spiking-Neurons-To-Artificial-Neurons.md

 tags: blog spiking-neuron
 layout: post
 ---
-This blog talks about the intuition behind activation functions which form an integral part in the design of Neural Net (NN for short) architectures.
+This blog article talks about the intuition behind activation functions which form an integral part in the design of Neural Net (NN for short) architectures.

-By the end of this blog you will learn:
+By the end of this article you will learn:
 * What is a spiking neuron?
 * How to simulate a Leaky Integrate and Fire neuron (- a spiking neuron model)?
 * What is the intuition behind activation functions?

 It is going to be a bit lengthy read; hence, please have some time available.
-This blog is intended for folks interested in Computational Neuroscience and connectionist AI.
+This article is intended for folks interested in Computational Neuroscience and connectionist AI.
 Familiarity with neuroscience topics is not a prerequisite here.
-I have tried to write this blog as lucid as possible.
+I have tried to write this article as lucid as possible.

 # Introduction
 Ever wondered why do we have activation functions in the NNs?
 Well... the most common (and correct) answer is to introduce non-linearity in the network model, which helps in representing and computing non-linear functions.
 The absence of activation functions in NNs would effectively equate the network model to a matrix multiplication of weights and inputs.
 Thus, reducing the network to compute only Linear Transformations.
 In this article, I will delve deeper into the theory behind activation functions.
-And as this blog's title goes, I will start with a spiking neuron model and then gradually build the intuition behind activation functions e.g. ReLU, Sigmoid, etc. in an artificial neuron.
+And as this article's title goes, I will start with a spiking neuron model and then gradually build the intuition behind activation functions e.g. ReLU, Sigmoid, etc. in an artificial neuron.

 You might be wondering..., what is a Spiking Neuron?
 Unsurprisingly, Spiking Neurons are neuron models which generate or fire action potentials (aka spikes) upon receiving an input current (or so-called stimulus); unlike artificial neurons in NNs which produce a continuous numerical output after feeding the summation of weighted inputs and bias into an activation function $$\phi()$$ (shown in the picture below).